 Financial professionals need to adopt a broader approach to thinking about the psychology of finance.
-Limiting the way you help clients to simply discussing or pinpointing cognitive biases ignores the power and benefit of the research and techniques from areas such as:
+Limiting the way you help clients to only discussing or pinpointing cognitive biases ignores the power and benefit of the research and techniques from areas such as:

 - Clinical Psychology: Financial psychology is based in the world of clinical and counseling psychology, where clinicians working with clients who exhibited money-related disorders began a process of uncovering money-related beliefs and utilizing therapeutic techniques to work with clients.
 Organizations such as the Financial Therapy Association and AFCPE are working on using many counseling and clinical techniques.

 - Learning & Developmental Psychology: This is the land of habit formation and habit change.
 It’s also the field that covers how we develop our money beliefs (or “money scripts”) and the influence of caregivers/parents on our perceptions related to careers (read: income) and work.

 - Personality & Individual Differences: Research has demonstrated a link between robust personality factors (e.g., factors from the Big Five model) and various financial outcomes, including net worth, income, and savings rate.
 This is also where financial services can recognize the value of measuring characteristics via psychometric assessments.

 - Social Psychology: We are influenced more than we like to admit.
 We are influenced into spending and investing decisions more than we realize.
 By appreciating the influence that others have on your client’s financial decision-making, you can better prepare them for ensuring they adhere to their unique plan.